Oneil Cruz Player Props: Pirates vs. White Sox

-On Friday, Oneil Cruz (on the back of going 1-for-4) and the Pittsburgh Pirates face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 4:12 PM ET.
+After going 1-for-3 with an RBI in his last game, Oneil Cruz and the Pittsburgh Pirates face the Chicago White Sox (who will start Mike Clevinger) at 6:35 PM ET on Saturday.

 Oneil Cruz Game Info & Props vs. the White Sox